tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/Calculator/Documentation/01_inform/Inform.md

 ## Gathering information
 ### Requirements for the Product
-* We combined the requirements from two sources: our instructors' specifications and our own ideas.
-To get a better overview, we have collected all the requirements in an Excel spreadsheet
+We combined the requirements from two sources: our instructors' specifications and our own ideas.
+To gain a better overview, we have collected all the requirements in an Excel spreadsheet, which everyone has access to.
+This approach helped us gain a complete picture of what was expected and allowed us to add our personal touch to the project.
+Having clear requirements is essential as it ensures that everyone in the team has a shared understanding of the project's goals, helping us stay focused and avoid misunderstandings.
+This structured approach allows us to prioritize tasks effectively, track progress, and ultimately deliver product that meets both the instructor's expectations and our ambitions.

 ![Screenshot](https://github.com/tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/blob/main/Calculator/Documentation/Images/Requirement%20list_Calculator%20Project_Inform.png)

 ![Requirement list instructor](https://github.com/tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/blob/main/Calculator/Documentation/Images/Grundvorgaben_Calculator%20project_inform.png)

-## Definition of done

 ## Tutorials
 * Faculty - Basics and calculation rules